aaronj1335/aaronj1335.github.com/_posts/2014-07-18-if-underscore-was-written-in-es6.md

 - `Iterator`: an object with a `next` method that produces items
 - `IterableResult`: an object with a value and a "done" flag

-so let's make an iterable. if you're not familiar with the idea of [symbols][], then just pretend that `Symbol.iterator` is a regular variable referencing some specific string.
+so let's make an iterator. if you're not familiar with the idea of [symbols][], then just pretend that `Symbol.iterator` is a regular variable referencing some specific string.